About Meghan

 A word from Meghan.

-I have a teenage daughter and two teenage sons who are inexplicably the same size despite being two years apart.
+I have a teenage daughter and two teenage sons who are inexplicably the same height despite being two years apart.
 Collectively we love all the sports, musical theater, board games, mystery books and The Great British Bake-off.
 My husband is taller than me, smarter than me, kinder than me, and has a better accent.
 Raised in England, he has brought the love of tea, BBC cop shows, and Arsenal FC to our household.

 Our crew spent March to June of 2020 holed up in our house, failing at sourdough bread and the plank challenge.
 We spent June and July alternately cleaning out the home representing thirty-five years of my parents’ lives and swimming in slightly shark invested waters off the shores of Cape Cod.

 I grew up smack in the middle of three brothers, and two sisters (I literally have everything you could ever want–older brothers, AND a younger brother, an older sister, AND a younger sister), and my kids have a zillion cousins.
 We spend a lot of our time trying to find ways to visit them or at least get them on the phone.
-I’m incredibly grateful to have a day job as a trauma therapist in a pretty office I spent too much time and too much money decorating and may have referred to more than once as my clubhouse.
-I love my clients even more than my furniture.
-They are brave, and curious, and determined to heal.
-It’s a privilege to sit with them.

 I was raised in the church and have spent hours kneeling in all kinds of houses of worship.
 I find faith really slippery, so at best, I call myself an open-hearted seeker, at worst, a skeptic.
 But I’m here, and you’re here, so I hope we both find comfort and company and maybe learn from each other.”